Playing the Word Connect App

 button.

-- With English, try to make the word a plural by adding an S (or ES) at the end.
+- With English, if you have a S letter, try to make the word a plural by adding an S (or ES) at the end.
 For example, CATS.

-- With English, if a word ends with an E, try to add a D or S after it.
-Rejoice when you see an S!
+- With English, if a word ends with an E, try to add a D after it, such as LIKED.

 - With English, try changing the order of the same letters to form multiple words.
 This can help you form more words faster.
 Examples include: